code-423n4/2023-05-base/README.md

 **IMPORTANT NOTE:** Unlike most public Code4rena contests, prior to receiving payment from this contest you MUST become a [Certified Warden](https://code4rena.com/certified-contributor-application/) (successfully complete KYC).
 You do not have to complete this process before competing or submitting bugs.
 You must have started this process within 48 hours after contest close, i.e. **by June 4, 2023 at 20:00 UTC in order to receive payment**.

-## Automated Findings / Publicly Known Issues

-Automated findings output for the contest can be found [here](add link to report) within 24 hours of contest opening.

-*Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

-[ ⭐️ SPONSORS ADD INFO HERE ]

 # Overview

 Base is a secure, low-cost, developer-friendly Ethereum L2 built to bring the next billion users to web3.